andres1138/macOS_DisableRoundedWindowCorners/README.md

 >If you detest the rounded corners that were introduced in Big Sur like I do.
 This will help you disable them.
 It made my stomach turn when I first laid eyes upon them.
 The nausea turned into bitter hatred.
 > This should work with the newer operating system but I do not know for sure as I do not have a mac at this point and time unfortunately.

+# I DO NOT KNOW IF THIS WILL STILL WORK!
+> Unfortunately I have not been able to get a new Mac to test this out on.
+The mac I use now is obsoleete and not supported anymore.

 # Instructions

 > * REMEMBER to unplug any EGPU's and external monitors before entering in these commands.